aIpsencer/aIpsencer/README.md

 ### Welcome my page 👋
 - :writing_hand: I'm interested in Python 3
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C++
-- :school: I'm freshman at Bilkent University :school:.
+- :school: I'm sophomore at Bilkent University :school:.
 - 💬 Here is my email ---> alpsencer68@gmail.com
 - There is the place you'll see my project and I hope you'll enjoy
 <!--